home-assistant/home-assistant.io/source/_integrations/somfy.markdown

   - switch
 ---

-The Somfy integration will allow users to integrate their Somfy devices into Home Assistant using the [official API](https://developer.somfy.com/somfy-open-api/apis), unlike the [Somfy TaHoma](/integrations/tahoma/) integration.
+The Somfy integration will allow users to integrate their Somfy devices into Home Assistant using the [official API](https://developer.somfy.com/somfy-open-api/apis), unlike the [Overkiz by Somfy](/integrations/overkiz/) integration.

 ## Installation